-Josie's nose always sounded congested.
-I called her my little Snuffleuppagus or Snuffie.
+My concern didn’t end there.
+Josie’s nose always sounded congested.
+The constant whistle coming from her bassinet kept me up all night.
 We were constantly spraying saline into her little nostrils.
-The aspirator was our best friend.
+The aspirator became our best friend.

-The next morning, the receptionist at the doctor's office told us to come in at noon.
-We took the appointment, but we drove directly to the office.
-We didn't intend to wait another minute.
-We arrived and they took us back almost immediately.
-I unbuckled Josie from the carseat, and I was surprised by how limp she was.
+On our third visit to the pediatrician’s office, the receptionist took one look at my face and took us back immediately.
+I unbuckled Josie from the carseat, surprised by how limp she was.
 The nurse ran to the door and called for help.
 Soon, the exam room was filled with doctors and nurses hovering over my limp, grey baby.
-My other children were shuttled out of the room and one of the nurses kept them occupied.
-The pulse oximeter showed Josie's O2 saturation was 40%.
-My pediatrician shouted, "call 911."
-What would have happened if we waited until noon?
-Why didn't I take her straight to the hospital?
-Wasn't this just a cold?
-I have never been so scared in all my life.
+The pulse oximeter showed Josie’s O2 saturation was 40%.
+The pediatrician shouted, “Call 911!”

-The EMTs arrived and I was told they were going to stick a needle called an IO into Josie's shin bone to be used in the place of an IV.
-She was too weak to scream as they jabbed the needle into the bone.
-Before I knew it, I was in the ambulance with Josie helping give her her first albuterol treatment.
-A few hours later, I kissed my baby goodbye right before they loaded her on the helicopter en route to the children's hospital.
-I spent over an hour not knowing what was going on, drinking in the smell of Dreft as I sat in the car holding a bag filled with Josie's prized possessions and feetie pajamas.
+Before I knew it, I was in an ambulance with Josie.
+A few hours later, I kissed my baby goodbye right before she was loaded on a helicopter en route to the children’s hospital.
+I spent over an hour not knowing what was going on, drinking in the smell of Dreft as I sat in the car holding a bag filled with Josie’s prized possessions and fuzzy pajamas.